 Gardens contain many different bug species.
 These bugs can often be spotted on flowers, leaves, stems, and garden paths.

-- Squash Bug — Dark garden bug commonly found on squash plants.
+Squash Bug — Dark brown bug commonly found on squash, pumpkin, and cucumber plants.
+It often gathers on leaves and stems during warm months.

-- Cactus Coreid Bug — Long-bodied bug commonly found on cactus plants.
+Cactus Coreid Bug — Long-bodied bug commonly living on cactus plants in dry environments.
+Its shape helps it move easily across cactus pads.

 Water Bugs Found Near Lakes and Ponds